blocksense-network/blocksense-infra-test/apps/sequencer/README.md

 [john@doe:~/blocksense]$ cargo run --bin sequencer
 ```

 Note: the sequencer needs to send transactions to a deployed contract.
-If you have deployed the contract you can provide its address in the environment variable WEB3_CONTRACT_ADDRESS.
+If you have deployed the contract you can provide its
+address in the configuration json file.
 If not send a GET HTTP request to the sequencer as follows: `curl http://127.0.0.1:8877/deploy/<network name>`.
 For example:

 ```
 curl http://127.0.0.1:8877/deploy/ETH1
 ```

 The sequencer will deploy the contract and use it from there on.
-To send a data feed you can use the following test HTTP request:
+We provide an end to end integration test that starts
+the sequencer process, starts the 2 anvil Eth providers, deploys contracts on the providers, generates signed HTTP requests
+to the sequencer and waits fot the sequencer to posts data to the contracts.
+It can be found in
+`blocksense/sequencer_tests`.
+To run it from the main project folder:

 ```
-curl -X POST 127.0.0.1:8877/post_report -H 'Content-Type: application/json' -d '{"feed_id":"YahooFinance.BTC/USD","reporter_id":0,"result":70000.5,"timestamp":'$((($(date +%s%N | cut -b1-13))))'}'
+[john@doe:~/blocksense]$ cargo run --bin sequencer_tests
 ```

 To set the logging level, you can provide an environment variable before running the sequencer as follows: